-Applications open on 21st June 2021.
+Applications open in June each year.
 You can also register on our careers page and receive updates when we post new jobs.

 To be eligible, you should be in your final year of university or have completed your studies within two years of starting the NextGen Nestlé Program.
 You'll also need either permanent residency or citizenship.